How To #27: 10 Surprising Reasons Why Brands Do Product Placement

 The Reasons Why Product Placement Is Worth Including In Your Marketing Budget

-Product Placement provides a number of benefits to both productions and the brands who appear in films and television productions.
+Product Placement provides a number of benefits to both productions and the brands that appear in films and television productions.
 Let's look at 10 of the top reasons:

 1. International exposure to an engaged audience.
 The reach of a Hollywood film or television production is no longer just specific to North America – it now is watched in every corner of the globe.
-And for a brand like FLIR who has tremendous international presence, this offers extreme PR value.
+For a brand like FLIR which has a tremendous international presence, this offers extreme PR value.

 product placement guide